rtrvrtg/git-vogue/git-vogue-docs/index.markdown

 To make things easier for everyone (including yourself), we've set up *git-vogue* to use **Stylish Haskell** to check if your code conforms to a given format.
 If it doesn't, your commit will not be allowed to be pushed upstream, and you will instead receive a number of recommeded changes.

-Design Philosophy
+Plugin design
 -----------------

-**The interface** is a single named subcommand, one of:
+**The interface** for an executable is a single argument, one of:

 * check
 * fix
 * name

-The plugin can assume that it will be running in the top-level directory of the package.
+The plugin can assume that the CWD will be set to the top-level directory of the package.

+The plugin will receive a list of all files in the current repository that are not to be ignored via STDIN when running in "check" or "fix" mode.
+These file paths will be absolute and newline separated.

-**Rules for each subcommand**
+**Rules for each plugin**

 * `check` shall not modify any files
 * `check` may have various return values: